-If you disable automatic synchronization but want to ensure that HPE Media Server has synchronized with the latest training, run the SyncFaces, SyncDetectors, SyncObjects, and SyncClassifiers actions before you send the process action.
-These actions force HPE Media Server to synchronize with the database.
-After they complete, you can be sure that HPE Media Server is using the latest training data.
+If you disable automatic synchronization but want to ensure that HPE Media Server has synchronized with the latest training, run the SyncObjects action before you send the process action.
+The SyncObjects action forces HPE Media Server to synchronize with the database, and after it completes, you can be sure that HPE Media Server is using the latest training data.